-D. System Changes
+4. System Changes

-J. Whether the completion of this PIA will result in circumstances that require changes to business processes
+J. Will the completion of this PIA will result in circumstances that require changes to business processes?

-The completion of this PIA will not result in circumstances that require changes to business processes.
+Completion of this PIA will not result in circumstances that require changes to business processes.

-K. Whether the completion of this PIA could potentially result in technology changes The completion of this PIA will not potentially result in technology changes.
+K. Will the completion of this PIA could potentially result in technology changes?
+Completion of this PIA will not potentially result in technology changes.